 What Is the Health Care Spending Account?

-The HCSA is open to New York State (NYS) employees of Executive Branch state agencies, the State University of New York (SUNY), the Legislature, and the Unified Court System.
-Employees of the Roswell Park Comprehensive Cancer Center, New York State Energy Research and Development Authority (NYSERDA), New York Liquidation Bureau, and Environmental Facilities Corporation (EFC) are also eligible to participate.
-Employees who wish to enroll in the HCSA must also:
+•Employees of the Roswell Park Comprehensive Cancer Center, NYS Energy Research and Development Authority (NYSERDA), New York Liquidation Bureau, and Environmental Facilities Corporation (EFC) are also eligible to participate.

-• Be either permanently employed or expected to be employed for the entire calendar year in which they plan to enroll in the HCSA (employees who work on a semester or school year basis are also eligible)
+•Be permanently employed or expect to be employed for the entire calendar year in which they plan to enroll in the HCSA (employees

-• Meet the eligibility criteria for enrollment in the New York State Health Insurance Program (NYSHIP) and
+•Meet the eligibility criteria for enrollment in the New York State Health Insurance Program (NYSHIP) and

-Who Is Not Eligible To Enroll?
+Who is Not Eligible to Enroll?

 To be eligible for reimbursement, a health care expense must be: